JackAdams/meteor-editable-text/README.md

 	}

 (Of course, to make this work, you'll have to save your documents with a `user_id` field that has a value equal to Meteor.userId() of the creator.)

-`executeBefore="executeBeforeCallback"`, `executeAfter="executeAfterCallback"` these are the (string) names of functions that are fired just before and just after a database update they receive the widget's data as `this`.
-These functions have to be in the global scope, although you can do something like `executeBefore="myNamespace.executeBeforeCallback"`, provided `myNamespace` is in the global scope.

 `placeholder="New post"` will be the placeholder on `input` or `textarea` elements